 But really?
 Cooking your food with an oven/stove is just like cooking it at home.

-Ya gotta have that camping experience by having a constant fire going.
+In my experience, ya gotta have that camping experience by having a constant fire going.

-But they’re usually small bunches.
+However, they’re usually in small bunches.

 It’ll save your kids from having to go out on a mission at the campground for enough sticks to sustain a fire.